Some investors buy properties and rent them out to receive rental income. Those properties require a huge amount of capital up front.

 Of course, each investor will need to look at their own situation.
 For instance, if you have room in your TFSA, it doesn’t make sense to hold investments in a non-registered account to be exposed to taxation.

-Although RioCan pays a higher yield than GICs and conveniently pays a monthly distribution, it is considered to be riskier than GICs because it’s a stock that’s innately volatile.
+Although Crombie REIT pays a much higher yield than GICs and conveniently pays a monthly distribution, it is considered to be riskier than GICs because it’s a stock that’s innately volatile.
 Comparatively, at maturity you would get your principal back from a GIC.